Place of Origin:

-Sil is generally regarded as one of the most unpleasant creatures ever encountered by the Doctor, one of the more prominent reasons for this reputation being his repulsive appearance, resembling as he did a kind of green worm with squat arms, an ugly face and a set of frilly scales on the top of his head.
-A glitch in his translator made him even more disturbing, but this was never corrected because nobody ever told him about it (Why the TARDIS’s translation abilities didn’t compensate for the error is unknown; possibly the language translator doesn’t work if the language spoken is already being translated by something else).
+Sil is one of the most unpleasant creatures ever encountered by The Doctor, one of the more prominent reasons for this reputation being his repulsive appearance, resembling as he did a kind of green worm with squat arms, had an ugly face and a set of frilly scales on the top of his head.
+A glitch in his translator made him even more disturbing, but this was never corrected because nobody ever told him about it (Why the TARDIS’s translation abilities didn’t compensate for the error is unknown, possibly the language translator doesn’t work if the language spoken is already being translated by something else).

 When Sil began in the series, he was the representative of the Galatron Mining Corporation present on the planet Varos to extract concessions from the current Governor.
 Unbeknownst to the Varosians, the mineral Zeiton-7, one of their few natural resources, was not, as they thought, practically worthless, but was in fact extremely rare, and highly valuable to time travelers as a power source for their machines.
 Devoid of morality and determined to get the cheapest possible price for the zeiton ore, Sil greatly enjoyed the various tortures that were carried out for the enjoyment of the population of the planet to prevent them from doing anything about their situation, including a voting system where the governor was slowly tortured to death every time he received a vote against him.